 föreståndare vid SWEDESD - Internationellt center för lärande för hållbar utveckling

-Since November 1 2014, I am the Director of the Swedish International Center of Education for Sustainable Development, SWEDESD, and a Research Fellow at CSD Uppsala.
-My publications are not updated to DIVA yet, but you can find them at the bottom of the biography.
+I am Director of the Swedish International Center of Education for Sustainable Development, SWEDESD, at the Faculty of Educational Sciences at UU, and Adjunct Professor at the Sustainability Research Center, University of the Sunshine Coast, Australia.
+My publications are currently not fully updated to DIVA, but you find them at the bottom of the biography.

 Finns även på